Lower Glenelg National Park

 Camping & accommodation

 Camping is also permitted at several places along the Glenelg River.
 Fireplaces, toilets and water are available at all sites.
 Walkers’ camps are located along the Great South West Walk within a day’s walk of each other.

-The best campsites for canoeists are the eight special canoe camps along the river at Dartmoor, Pines Landing, Moleside Landing, Skipworth Springs, Georges Rest, Bowds, Patterson Canoe Camp and Lasletts.
-Vehicle access is only available to Dartmoor, Pines Landing and Moleside.
+The best campsites for canoeists are the seven special canoe camps along the river at Pines Landing, Moleside, Skipworth Springs, Georges Rest, Bowds, Patterson and Lasletts.
+Vehicle access is only available to Pines Landing and Moleside.